Investing in GICs? Here’s why to buy them from an online bank

 Before investing in a non-redeemable GIC, consider these potential risks:

 When shopping around for GICs, it’s useful to understand how interest rates are determined.
 Banks, whether online or bricks-and-mortar, don’t set their rates in isolation.
-Instead, they first take into consideration the current interest rate set by the Bank of Canada, called the prime rate (currently at 6.7%), and then add a premium on top of that to come up with the appropriate GIC rate.
+Instead, they first take into consideration the current interest rate set by the Bank of Canada, called the prime rate (currently 5.95%), and then add a premium on top of that to come up with the appropriate GIC rate.

 Not sure if online banking is right for you?
 Here are a few reasons why so many Canadians are choosing digital banks for their financial needs.